Welcome to the University of Bristol. At the University you'll have access to a range of IT facilities to help you in your work.

 There are hundreds of wireless hotspots throughout the university.
 If you have a wireless laptop or other device, you will be able to use the eduroam service to connect to the network.
 Refer to the wireless web pages for details of how to configure your computer.

-IT Services provides support for mobile devices via a dedicated website and mobile device clinics.There is documentation on our website to help you set up phones and other devices to use our wireless service and receive email and Calendar.
-In addition we have a community support site, AskIT, for issues related to personally owned IT equipment and software for University related activity.
+IT Services provides support for mobile devices via a dedicated website.There is documentation on our website to help you set up phones and other devices to use our wireless service and receive email and Calendar.

 The University provides filestore services for research data, departmental and individual staff use.
 All users with UoB accounts are provided with their own MyFiles "home folder" for individual use when they join the University.
 MyFiles complements, not replaces some existing central and departmental storage arrangements.
 An example of the selection of data that you might be stored within the MyFiles system would include: Internet downloads, personal word documents, drafts of business documents, excel files etc.